-As with most curries made from scratch, there is a little bit of work in prepping the ingredients, but if you give it a go, I promise you will be richly rewarded with my healthy take on this Indian classic.
+As with most curries made from scratch, there is a little bit of work in prepping the ingredients, but if you give it a go, you’ll be richly rewarded with my healthy take on this Indian classic.

 1 heaped tsp coriander seeds